holderbp/lecture_notes/README.md

 Please do not compile the LaTeX into display mode, I need the raw code for editing purposes.
 ```
 4. Copy the junk.png file into the `images` directory.
 Make multiple copies of it, one for each figure appearing on that page.
 Give images names like `06_capacitor-w-dielectric.png`
-5. Open the image png files in Preview and crop (cmd-k) the figure section.
+5. Open each image png file in Preview and crop (cmd-k) the figure.
 5. Copy the ChatGPT transcript into a markdown file (`06_equipotential-capacitance.md`) and adjust things:
     - Adjust headings how you want
     - make block equations by replacing the ChatGPT `\[` with \`\`\`math and `\]` with \`\`\`.